ToNi3141/Rasterix/README.md

 Then the core requires __around 36k LUTs__ on a Xilinx Series 7 device.

 # Working Games
-Tested games are tuxracer (please see https://github.com/ToNi3141/tuxracer.git and the Branch `RasterixPort`), Quake 3 Arena with SDL2 and glX (https://github.com/ToNi3141/Quake3e) and others.
+Tested games are tuxracer (please see https://github.com/ToNi3141/tuxracer.git and the Branch `RasterixPort`), Quake 3 Arena with SDL2 and glX (https://github.com/ToNi3141/Quake3e), Warcraft 3 with WGL and others.

 ![race screenshot](screenshots/tuxracerRaceStart.png)

-Warcraft 3 (with WGL) under windows is also working.

 # Checkout Repository
 Use the following commands to checkout the repository: